::p_load(olsrr, corrplot, ggpubr, sf, spdep, tmap, tidyverse, httr, jsonlite, GWmodel, SpatialML) pacman

 7.2 Extracting unique storey_range and sort

-storeys <- sort(unique(rs_sf$storey_range))
+<- sort(unique(rs_sf$storey_range)) storeys

 7.3 Creating dataframe storey_range_order to store the order of storey_range

-storey_order <- 1:length(storeys)
+<- 1:length(storeys)

-storey_range_order <- data.frame(storeys, storey_order)
+storey_order <- data.frame(storeys, storey_order)

 head(storey_range_order)